-1. Put chicken carcass in a large saucepan with chopped onion, celery and carrots or mushrooms (you can add as many vegetables as you want), fill the pan with water and add a little salt.
+1. Put the chicken carcass in a large saucepan with chopped onion, and vegetables (you can add as many vegetables as you want).

-2. Cover and simmer on the hob for about an hour, keep checking the water level every 20 mins and top up if necessary.
+4. Cover and simmer on the hob for about 3/4 hour, but keep checking the water level every 20 mins and top up if necessary.

-3. Allow to cool a little then remove the carcass and any loose bones.
-You should find any additional chicken meat will easily come off the bones.
+5. Allow to cool a little then remove the carcass and any loose bones.
+You will find any additional chicken meat will easily come off the bones.

 And that’s all there is to it.
-It’s so quick and easy to make and can be kept in the fridge and reheated the next day if required.
+It’s so quick and easy to make and can be kept in the fridge and reheated the next day or two if required.

 You might also like to try the following recipes: